Robust Quadruped Jumping via Deep Reinforcement Learning: Introduction

 \section{Introduction}

 Legged robots have potential to accomplish many tasks that may be unsafe for humans, in which overcoming uneven terrain or high obstacles may be necessary.
-Towards real world deployment, recent works have shown highly dynamic and agile motions such as biped~\cite{AtlasBackflip} and quadruped~\cite{katz2019mini} backflips, wheel-legged biped jumping~\cite{BostonDynamicsHandle2016,klemm2019ascento}, and quadruped running and obstacle jumping~\cite{park2017high}.
-Other quadruped robots showing robust dynamic locomotion include Boston Dynamics' Big Dog~\cite{raibert2008bigdog}, ETH Zurich's ANYmal~\cite{hutter2016anymal}, IIT's HyQ\cite{semini2016design}, and MIT Cheetah 3~\cite{dicarlo2018mpc}.
+Towards real world deployment, recent works have shown highly dynamic and agile motions such as biped~\cite{AtlasBackflip2023} and quadruped~\cite{katz2019mini} backflips, wheel-legged biped jumping~\cite{BostonDynamicsHandle2016,klemm2019ascento}, quadruped running and obstacle jumping~\cite{park2017high}, and continuous jumping on stepping stones~\cite{continuous_jump}.
 Such methods have used either a simple model for real-time planning, or there is no associated publication.

-With respect to optimized jumping, our prior work optimizes over a full planar quadruped model to perform highly dynamic jumps~\cite{nguyen2019jumping}.
+With respect to optimized jumping, our prior work optimizes over a full quadruped model to perform highly dynamic jumps \cite{nguyen2019jumping}, \cite{chuongjump3D}.
 A tethered quadruped model shows potential for energy efficient lunar jumping with flight phase pitch control through a reaction wheel~\cite{kolvenbach2019towards}.
 Other works have shown single legged~\cite{ding2017design} and/or dynamic miniature~\cite{haldane2016robotic,noh2012flea} jumping, for which more recent work shows SALTO performing prolonged jumping in non-laboratory settings~\cite{yim2019drift}.

 To make jumping more robust to external disturbances and new unseen environments, deep learning offers an attractive and generalizable formulation.
-Deep reinforcement learning in particular has recently shown impressive results in learning control policies for quadrotors \cite{hwangbo2017quadrotor,molchanov2019quadrotor}, bipeds~\cite{xie2020cassie}, and quadrupeds~\cite{hwangbo2019anymal, lee2020anymal,tan2018minitaur,peng2020laikagoimitation}.
-Typically such methods train from scratch (i.e. use little or no prior information about the system) and rely on extensive simulation with randomized environment parameters before transferring to hardware.
+Deep reinforcement learning in particular has recently shown impressive results in learning control policies for quadrupeds~\cite{hwangbo2019anymal, lee2020anymal,tan2018minitaur,peng2020laikagoimitation}.
+Typically such methods train from scratch (i.e.~use little or no prior information about the system) and rely on extensive simulation with randomized environment parameters.
+To facilitate the sim-to-real transfer, additional techniques are employed such as online parameter adaptation~\cite{peng2020laikagoimitation,kumar2021rma}, learned state estimation modules~\cite{ji2022concurrent}, teacher-student training~\cite{kumar2021rma,lee2020anymal,miki2022learning}, and careful Markov Decision Process choices~\cite{bellegardaIROS19TaskSpaceRL,bellegarda2021robust,bellegarda2022cpgrl}.